New changes to Michigan Teen Driving Law

 Michigan Safe Teen Driving insurance programs:

-If you are a teen looking for competitive Michigan auto insurance contact a local Michigan insurance agent to get great discounts for good driving records, good report cards, and safe teen driving programs.
+If you are a teen looking for competitive Michigan auto insurance, get a Michigan auto insurance quote to see what great discounts for good driving records, good report cards, and safe teen driving programs are available.

 - Motor vehicle crashes are the leading cause of death for American teens.

-- Young people age 15-20 are 6.7 % of the total driving population in this country but are involved in 14% of all fatal crashes.
+- Young drivers are 6.7 % of the total driving population but are involved in 14% of all fatal crashes.

 - Two out of three teenagers killed in motor vehicles are males.

 Many studies have shown that limiting the number of teen passengers allowed in a vehicle driven by a teen driver helps make them safer.
-According to a March 2008 report by the National Highway Traffic Safety Administration (NHTSA), when teenage drivers transport passengers there is a greatly increased crash risk, with greater risk associated with more passengers.
+According to a March 2008 report by the National Highway Traffic Safety Administration (NHTSA), when teenage drivers transport passengers, there is a significantly increased crash risk, with a higher risk associated with more passengers.
 With multiple passengers, the crash risk is three to five times greater.

-Hopefully, with the passage of this bill, it will insure that teen driving remains safe for teens.
-For more information on improving driving safety please visit our site for driving safety Michigan Auto safety category.
+Hopefully, with the passage of this bill, it will insure that driving remains safe for teens.
+For more information on driving safety, click what to do if your young driver is in an auto accident, visit the highlighted link.